Wally Trice

-Walter Maurice "Wally" Trice (born July 28, 1966 in San Diego, California) played in affiliated minor league baseball from 1988 to 1993, for the Mercuries Tigers of the Chinese Professional Baseball League in 1993 and in independent baseball in 1996.
+Walter Maurice Trice (born July 28, 1966) played in affiliated minor league baseball from 1988 to 1993, for the Mercuries Tigers of the Chinese Professional Baseball League in 1993 and in independent baseball in 1996.

 Prior to playing professionally, he attended Mar Vista High School and then U.S. International University.

 Selected by the Houston Astros in the 15th round of the 1988 amateur draft, Trice began his professional career that year with the Auburn Astros.
 In 15 games (14 starts), he went 8-4 with six complete games and a 1.90 ERA, while striking out 107 batters and walking only 24 in 104 innings.
 He also allowed only 83 hits.
 He was second in the New York–Penn League in strikeouts, behind only Mike Sodders, who had 119.